Liar0320/angularjs-cli/README.md

 ## Prerequisites

-the CLI have test in  Node 10.15.1, together with NPM 6.4.1.
+the CLI  test in  Node 10.15.1, together with NPM 6.4.1.

 ## Table of Contents